Solar Panel Sizes & Dimensions Explained: How Many Panels Do You Really Need?

 Roof Space Required for Solar Panels

-2 square meters of space
+Each solar panel requires approximately 2 square meters of space.

 System SizePanelsRoof Space Needed